mui/material-ui/docs/src/pages/discover-more/related-projects/related-projects.md

 ## Theming

-- [create-mui-theme](https://react-theming.github.io/create-mui-theme/): Is an online tool for creating Material-UI themes via Material Design Color Tool.
+- [create-mui-theme](https://react-theming.github.io/create-mui-theme/): An online tool for creating Material-UI themes via Material Design Color Tool.
 - [material-ui-theme-editor](https://in-your-saas.github.io/material-ui-theme-editor/): A tool to generate themes for your Material-UI applications by just selecting the colors and having a live preview.
 - [Material palette generator](https://material.io/inline-tools/color/): The Material palette generator can be used to generate a palette for any color you input.